Localization in Khovanov homology: External actions and realization

 Item \ref{itm:real3} is clear. \end{proof}

-Let us consider the fixed-point set of the homotopy colimit constructed in Lemma \ref{lem:conditions}.
-We state the result only for Burnside functors from the cube category; the result for general $\Cat$ differs only notationally.
+Let us consider the fixed-point sets of the homotopy colimit constructed in Lemma \ref{lem:conditions}.
+We state the following result only for Burnside functors from the cube category; the result for general $\Cat$ as in Lemma \ref{lem:conditions} differs only notationally and will not be needed.
 Henceforth, we will always view $\two^{np}$ as a category with $\ZZ_p$-action by permuting the coordinates.
-The fixed-point set is readily identified with a copy of $\iota\from \two^n \rightarrow (\two^n)^p$, which we call the \emph{canonical embedding} of cube categories.
+The $\ZZ_p$-fixed-point set is readily identified with a copy of $\iota\from \two^n \rightarrow (\two^n)^p$, which we call the \emph{canonical embedding} of cube categories.

-Call a Burnside functor $F$ with external action \emph{singular} if there exists $u\in \Cat^H$ and $x\in F(u)^H$ so that $\psi_g$ (the decorated bijection $F(u)^H\to F(u)^H$) has nontrivial decoration on $x$.
-Otherwise, call $F$ \emph{nonsingular}